Sally-Anne Jones: Probable death and aftermath

-In October 2017, the Daily Mirror reported that Jones had been killed in an American drone strike in June 2017 along with her 12-year-old son, JoJo.
+In October 2017, the Daily Mirror reported that Jones had been killed in an American drone strike in June 2017 along with her 12-year-old son.
 While the mother and son are presumed to have been killed in Raqqa while escaping the drone strike, this has not been confirmed because DNA evidence was never recovered.
 The pair were believed to be on their way to ISIS-occupied Mayadin.
 According to Shiraz Maher, Jones is the first woman to have been directly targeted in an airstrike, and one of only two women considered at the time by the American state department as a foreign terrorist combatant.

-Jones had decided to raise her younger son, JoJo, as an ISIS child soldier.
-Her former partner said in August 2016 that their son had participated in a video in which JoJo, along with four other boys, had shot five Kurdish hostages in the back of the head.
-Jones issued a statement saying the boy was not JoJo.
+Jones had decided to raise her younger son as an ISIS child soldier.
+Her former partner said in August 2016 that their son had participated in a video in which he, along with four other boys, had shot five Kurdish hostages in the back of the head.
+Jones issued a statement saying the boy was not her son.

 Jones and her husband regularly used their son as a human shield to prevent being targeted by drone attacks.
 The legal case for the killings of JoJo and his mother has been contested because his age means he would be classified as a "non-combatant".

 According to guidance from the International Committee of the Red Cross (ICRC), Jones may not be considered a member of ISIS (she would be a legitimate target if she was), because she did not carry out a "continuous combat function".
 Amnesty International said the killing of Jones and her son was of "questionable legality".

 An older son, aged 20, remained in the UK.
 JoJo's reported death was disputed in November 2017 by Syrian sources.
 However, in January 2018, Dipesh Gadher of The Sunday Times wrote of an "informed source" who had told him "it's 99.9% certain that they were both killed".

-A member of "The Beatles" terrorist group, Alexanda Kotey, said on ITV News in late May 2019 that Jones and her son were killed in a building that was shelled on 25 May 2017, a few days after the Manchester Arena bombing.
+A member of "The Beatles" terrorist group, Alexanda Kotey, said on ITV News in late May 2019 that Jones and her son had moved from Raqqa to Mayadin in early 2017 before being killed along with around 38 others while inside a government building that was shelled on 25 May 2017, a few days after the Manchester Arena bombing.